BrightID/BrightID/README.md

 There's no organization controlling BrightID.
 The network consists of volunteers [running nodes](https://github.com/BrightID/BrightID-Node).
 Nodes host the social graph used for verification, but there's no personal information stored there.

-## Personal Data

-It's up to you to safeguard your own personal data by choosing carefully with whom to share once you've connected with a person or app on BrightID.
-BrightID lets you share your name and picture with contacts for identification purposes, but it doesn't ask you to share them with businesses or apps.

 ## Mobile App

 ID creation and connectons to people, sites and apps are managed though the [BrightID mobile app](https://github.com/BrightID/BrightID/wiki/BrightID-Mobile).